What do I do now?

 Government Code Section 27472 authorizes the Coroner's Office to assess fees for removal and storage of the deceased.
 A Coroner’s Office representative will communicate with the responsible person(s) to explain any Coroner's Office related charges.

 *The fees will be paid through the funeral home, not directly to the Coroner’s Office.

 How may I retrieve property that was recovered by the Coroner's Office?

-This document may be completed by the legal next of kin to allow another individual to act on his or her behalf.
-This document must be accompanied by a copy of the legal next of kin's government issued identification (such as a driver license or passport).
+These forms may be completed by the legal next of kin to allow another individual to act on his or her behalf.
+Both documents must be accompanied by a copy of the legal next of kin's government issued identification (such as a driver license or passport).

 As of January 2014, any firearm including long guns must be registered.
 The Coroner's Office will release a registered firearm to the legal next of kin who has sought the appropriate clearance from the Department of Justice.

 Why are autopsies performed?